 \subsection{Proposed YSN Selection Criteria}

-ZTF observes the sky with a cadence of two to three days in the $g$- and $r$-filter bands \citep{Fremling_2020}.
+ZTF has been observing the northern sky with a cadence of two days in the $g$- and $r$-filter bands since December 2020\footnote{ZTF public data release 5 notes, available at \url{https://irsa.ipac.caltech.edu/data/ZTF/docs/releases/dr05/ztf\_release\_notes\_dr05.pdf} (accessed on 28/04/2025)}.
 When a source is detected to vary above a specified detection threshold in the difference image, an alert is sent out to the wider community through brokers \citep{Patterson_2018}.
 These alerts contain information about the source including, but not limited to; its object ID, coordinates, magnitude and filter band, associated detections from the last 30 days, and cutouts of science and difference images.
 Additionally, brokers provide their own data products to enhance the ZTF alerts.
 For example, the Lasair broker \citep{lasair, Williams_2024} supplies a contextual classification of the object using its contextual classifier, Sherlock \citep{sherlock_Young}.
 In this study we adopted Lasair as our broker of choice, which is predominantly motivated by its use by TiDES for development purposes.